openxla/xla/docs/shapes.md

 A minor-to-major dimension order of `N-1` down to `0` for an `N` dimensional array is akin to *row-major* (at rank 2).
-Assuming a monotonic ordering of dimensions, another name we may use to refer to this layout in the code is simply "dim 0 is major".
+Assuming a monotonic ordering of dimensions, another way we may refer to this layout in the code is simply "dim 0 is major".

 #### Default minor-to-major ordering